Allen, Singleton help No. 16 Penn St. rout Indiana 45-14

-The Nittany Lions (7-2, 4-2 Big Ten) have won eight of the last nine in this series and six of their wins this season have come by double digits.
+With Allen and Singleton providing the scoring punches, a suffocating defense delivered more big blows – logging six sacks, all in the first half, limiting the Hoosiers to 65 yards on the ground and never giving Indiana (3-6, 1-5) much hope.

-Indiana (3-6, 1-5) lost its sixth in a row and perhaps its top two quarterbacks.
+The Hoosiers have lost six straight and must win their final three games to become bowl eligible.
+Their journey begins with a trip to Columbus, Ohio, next week, possibly without their top two quarterbacks.

-Connor Bazelak, the transfer from Missouri who started the first eight games, watched this one in street clothes.
-Jack Tuttle, who replaced Bazelak in the Hoosiers lineup, left late in the first half and went straight to the locker room with an apparent shoulder injury.
+Connor Bazelak, the transfer from Missouri who started each of Indiana’s first seven games, watched this one in street clothes.
+His replacement, Jack Tuttle, left late in the first half and went straight to the locker room with an apparent shoulder injury.
+Tuttle did not return.

-True freshman Brendan Sorsby was three of six with 8 yards and one interception in his college debut.
-He was relieved by Dexter Williams II, who went four of 11 with 41 yards and two picks.
+True freshman Brendan Sorsby went three of six with 8 yards and one interception before he was relieved by Dexter Williams III, who finished four of 11 with 41 yards and two interceptions.

-The Nittany Lions dominated this game with a potent running combination and a suffocating defense.
+”Connor is dinged up and obviously didn’t dress,” coach Tom Allen said. ”Jack went down, still trying for him.
+Hopefully, we should get Connor back next week.”

 Singleton started the scoring with a 1-yard TD run.
 After Tuttle tied the score with an 11-yard TD pass to AJ Barner, the Nittany Lions quickly took control.